learn-co-curriculum/programming-univbasics-working-with-string/README.md

 use numbers because they reach across language, culture, time itself.

-But as we start writing more advanced programs, we want to say fun things like `"Byon the poodle barks 10 times"`.
+But as we start writing more advanced programs, we want to say fun things like `"Bryon the poodle barks 10 times"`.
 These, occasionally silly, programs help us get the grasp of programming.
 As a result, we need to learn a bit more about the `String` type.

-It's just like when we learned to talk, we learned to ask questions, make statements, and communicate usefully, but as some point we were expected to give our responses in full, proper sentences.
+It's just like when we learned to talk, we learned to ask questions, make statements, and communicate usefully, but at some point we were expected to give our responses in full, proper sentences.
 So, let's learn how to format Ruby's responses into meaningful `String`s.

-## Recognize how to declare a `String` with double-quotes
+## Recognize How to Declare a `String` with Double-quotes

-We declare `String`s most often by putting them in double-quotes.
+We declare `String`s most often by putting them in double-quotes:

 ```ruby
 greeting = "Hello, folks"
 ```

-## Recognize how to declare a `String` with single-quotes
+## Recognize How to Declare a `String` with Single-quotes

-We can also declare `String`s most often by putting them in single-quotes.
+We can also declare `String`s by putting them in single-quotes:

 ```ruby
 greeting = 'Hello, folks'